Happy New Year OTDHipHop gvng,

 For this week's Music Monday, today's featured track is called "Trapped In My Head" by Canadian artist X-Plycit.
 The track definitely speaks on mental health and the dark feelings we might feel or experience during the lows of life.
 Overall, it's a very personal song with intricate rhyme flows.
 Sonically, it has a somber boom bap tempo, with a piano on the harmony, which allows the artist to flow differently through her story.
 I also believe it has some rock vibes.
 This track features Braeden V on the chorus, and his melody contrasts with the bars on the verses.
 "Trapped In My Head" is the first single off X-Plycit's upcoming album, Content.
 I think it's important for artists to be vulnerable like X-Plycit is in her music, in order to spread awareness to those who could learn or empathize from it.
 Check out her track below!
 It's also available on streaming along with more music by the artist.

 ON THE DAILY HIP HOP

 ABOUT THE HOST

 Jehzan Exclusive is a hip hop artist, educator, and entrepreneur from Honolulu, HI.
 She founded OTDHipHop in 2015.
-For more, visit her website or social media.
+For more, follow her on social media @jehzanexclusive.